aws-samples/aws-hpc-recipes/recipes/pcs/autoupdate_cngs/README.md

     --logging-config "LogFormat=Text,LogGroup=/aws/lambda/cluster-updater"
 ```

+**Note** Recall we package a `models` directory with the Lambda.
+Setting `AWS_DATA_PATH` to `/var/task/models` informs botocore to [look for additional models at this location](https://botocore.amazonaws.com/v1/documentation/api/latest/reference/loaders.html).

-If you need to update your cluster source code, edit it, repackage it as a zip file, then run the following command:
+If you need to update your cluster source code (or the service model), repackage it as a zip file, then run the following command:

 ```shell
 aws lambda update-function-code \